Workplace based assessment for international medical graduates

 or

-• a workplace based assessment (WBA) (external site) of clinical skills and knowledge through an AMC accredited authority.
+- a workplace based assessment (WBA) of clinical skills and knowledge through one of AMC's accredited assessment programs (external site).

 On completion of one of the above pathways and awarding of the AMC certificate, it will need to be submitted to the MBA standard pathway (external site) for general registration purposes.